AdamJeddy/For-Future-Me/_posts/Psychology-of-Money/2022-04-23-Psychology-of-Money.md

 - Your success as an investor will be determined by how you respond to punctuated moments of terror, not the years spent on cruise control.

-- A good definition of an investing genius is the man or woman who can do the average thing when all those around them are going crazy.
+- A good definition of an investing genius is a man or woman who can do the average thing when all those around them are going crazy.
 Tails drive everything.

 - CEO Jeff Bezos said shortly after the disastrous launch of the company’s Fire Phone: If you think that’s a big failure, we’re working on much bigger failures right now.
 I am not kidding.
 Some of them are going to make the Fire Phone look like a tiny little blip.